Geometric Criteria for 6-Functor Formalisms in the Setting of Pullback Formalisms: Gluing and Localization

 We now give the general definition of the gluing property: \begin{defn} Let $\mathcal C$ be a pullback context, and let $D : \mathcal C^\op \to \widehat{\Cat}$ be a presheaf that respects quasi-admissibility.
 Given a closed map $i : Z \to S$, if $i^*$ admits a right adjoint $i_*$, and $j$ is a quasi-admissible complement of $i$, then the counit of $j_\sharp \dashv j^*$ and the unit of $i^* \dashv i_*$ define a square

 which we denote $\square_i$, or $\square_i^D$ if $D$ is not clear from context.

 Say $D$ \emph{has gluing for $i$ (at $F$)} if $\square_i$ ($\square_i(F)$) is coCartesian. \end{defn}

-\begin{lem} In the setting of \Cref{defn:gluing}, if $i$ is $D$-acyclic, or $i$ has $D$-acyclic complement, then $D$ has gluing for $i$. \begin{proof} If $i$ is $D$-acyclic, the unit $\id \to i_* i^*$ is invertible, so the columns of $\square_i$ are invertible, so $\square_i$ is coCartesian.

-If $i : Z \to S$ has $D$-acyclic complement, then the rows of $\square_i$ are equivalences, and in particular, $\square_i$ is coCartesian. \end{proof} \end{lem}
+\begin{lem} In the setting of \Cref{defn:gluing}, if $i$ is $D$-acyclic, or $i$ has $D$-acyclic complement, then $D$ has gluing for $i$. \begin{proof} If $i$ is $D$-acyclic, the unit $\id \to i_* i^*$ is invertible, so the columns of $\square_i$ are invertible, and similarly, if the complement of $i$ is $D$-acyclic, then the rows of $\square_i$ are equivalences.
+In either case it follows that $\square_i$ is coCartesian. \end{proof} \end{lem}

 Generally speaking, we will mostly be interested in studying gluing for \emph{reduced} presheaves with quasi-admissible base change.
-Recall from \Cref{defn:reduced psh} that a presheaf is reduced if it preserves terminal objects.
-In particular, any reduced presheaf on a category $\mathcal C$ can be viewed as a limit-preserving presheaf on $\Psh^\emptyset(\mathcal C)$.
+Recall that a presheaf is reduced if it preserves terminal objects.
+In particular, any reduced presheaf on a category $\mathcal C$ can be viewed as a limit-preserving presheaf on $\Psh^\emptyset(\mathcal C)$, the category of reduced presheaves $\mathcal C^\op \to \spaces$.